arielkeren/set-calculator/README.md

 ### Overview

 There are 6 sets to work with: SETA, SETB, SETC, SETD, SETE, SETF.<br>
-Sets can be passed as operands, separated by commas, to the different instructions of the calculator.<br>
+Sets can be passed as operands, separated by commas, to the different commands of the calculator.<br>
 Each set contains integers in the range 0-127 (including 0 and 127) in a very efficient way, allowing for fast operations and low memory usage.

-### List of Instructions
+### List of Commands

 - `read_set <set> <value> <value> ... -1`<br>
   Reads values into the given set.<br>